 I’ve put the GPS tracking to the test on many occasions now – but the toughest and most thorough was a 6+ hour hike up and down Quandary Peak Trail.
 The app worked flawlessly in tracking time, ascent, distance and mapping and plotting out the trail as I worked my way up my first 14er.

-I had no problems with battery life while leaving the tracker open for the entire duration of the hike (I also used my iPhone to take pictures, I wasn’t exactly conserving battery).
-I would, however, advise that you do bring portable battery pack for longer trips.
+I had no problems with battery life while leaving the tracker open for the entire duration of the hike (I also used my iPhone to take pictures, I wasn’t trying hard to conserve my battery).
+I would, however, advise that you do bring a portable battery pack for longer trips.

 Gaia GPS Saved Track

 Saved Tracks show you all of your historical data for your hike/drive/off road adventure.
-They allow you to share, edit and take notes as well as manage your photos that are associated with the hike.
+They allow you to share, edit and take notes as well as manage your photos from your hikes.